ZeFish/Standard/content/cheat-sheet.md

 The **20% of commands you'll use 80% of the time**.
 Copy-paste ready.

-> **💡 Philosophy**: This isn't a complete reference—it's the stuff you'll actually use.
+> **Philosophy**: This isn't a complete reference—it's the stuff you'll actually use.
 If you need exhaustive documentation, see the [full utilities guide](/css/utilities/).

 ---